benchmark-driver/benchmark-driver/README.md

 ### Pluggable & Fully Featured

-- Flexible and real-time output format in ips, execution time, ~markdown table, etc~.
+- Flexible and real-time output format in ips, execution time, ~markdown table~, etc.
+- Runner and output are all pluggable
 - ~Integrated benchmark support using external libraries~
-- ~Runner and output are all pluggable~

 ### Flexible Interface